Guide to Identify Authentic Handmade Oriental Rugs

 A Helpful Guide for Identifying Genuine Handmade Oriental Rugs

-You may be keen to shop a beautiful handmade oriental rug for decorating for your home and enhancing its appeal.
-But before you do this, you should try to gain some knowledge about the handmade Oriental rugs.
-This knowledge would help you to avoid situations where customers were sold a hand-tufted or machine-made rug by the unscrupulous rug merchants by claiming it to be a handmade rug.
+You may be keen to shop for a beautiful handmade oriental rug for decorating your home and enhancing its appeal.
+But before you do this, you should try to gain some knowledge about handmade Oriental rugs.
+This knowledge would help you to avoid situations where customers were sold a hand-tufted or machine-made rug by unscrupulous rug merchants by claiming it to be a handmade rug.

 What are handmade oriental rugs?